cs0320-f25/typescript-csv-yeetthelin/README.md

 The parser always returns strings.
 Because of this, I believe that if the caller can provide a schema, it would be helpful so that the parser could validate the data and ensure all fields are consistent with their types, i.e. "thirty" in the age field.

 - #### Step 2: Use an LLM to help expand your perspective.
 The first time I prompted the LLM, it was less specific in addressing the issues in my parser and more focused on the general things a good parser would need.
 The second time, I added more details about this specific parser and the issues I ran into, and it was able to give me more improvements based on the specific issues I was facing rather than features it should have.
-On the third prompt,

 - #### Step 3: Propose enhancements in your project README file